Trans-Ili Alatau

 Ile Alatau (Ile Alatauy, Іле Алатауы), also spelt as Trans-Ili Alatau, is a part of the Northern Tian Shan mountain system (ancient Mount Imeon) in Kazakhstan and Kyrgyzstan.
-It is the northernmost mountain range of Tian Shan stretching for about 350 km with a maximal elevation of 4,973 m (Talgar Peak).
-The term "Alatau" refers to a kind of mountain.
-The range is bounded from the north by the Ili Depression of the Ili River, hence the name.
+It is the northernmost mountain range of Tian Shan, stretching for about 350 km with a maximal elevation of 4,973 m (Talgar Peak).
+The term "Alatau" refers to a kind of mountain characterized by interleaving areas of vegetation, scattered rocks and snows.
+The range is bounded in the north by the Ili Depression of the Ili River, hence the name.

 The former capital of Kazakhstan, Almaty, is located at the foot of the range.
 The Ile-Alatau National Park is a protected area in the Ile Alatau.

 Topography

-The Zailiisky Alatau Range is one of the northernmost arcs of the Tien Shan mountain system.
+The Zailiisky Alatau Range is one of the northernmost arcs of the Tian Shan mountain system.
 It is located at 43°N, within 75-78°E, partly in Kazakhstan, Kyrgyzstan, and China.
 The range begins in the west within the Chu River and extends 280 km eastward to the Chilik River.
 To the north of the axial ridge slopes gently down to the Chu-Ili Range and the Balkhash-Alakol Basin with the lower Ili River, in the south the ridge is separated from the Kungei Alatau by longitudinal intermountain valleys of two rivers - Chilik and Chonkemin.
 In the area of their sources, the ranges are connected through the Chilico-Kemin mountain junction.
 The prevailing altitudes - 4000–4600 m, the highest point - Talgar peak (4973–4979 m).
 On the northern slope is the Gorodetsky Glacier.
 The highest part of the Trans-Ili Alatau in the vicinity of Talgar Peak between the sources of the Talgar River, the upper Chilik River and the Chiliko-Kemin mountain junction is called the Talgar massif.